 The use of estimates and critical judgements in fair value measurement that can have significant effect on the amounts recognised in the financial statements is described in note 15(d).

 (b) New accounting standards and interpretations

-There are no new accounting standards, amendments and interpretations effective for the first time for the financial year beginning 1 July 2019 that would be expected to have a material impact on the Scheme.
+There are no new accounting standards, amendments and interpretations effective for the first time for the financial year beginning 1 July 2021 that have a material impact on the Scheme.